Hellboy Animated: Sword of Storms

 In Sword of Storms (2006), Hellboy and Kate Corrigan are dispatched to Japan to solve the mystery of a professor possessed by the Japanese demons Thunder and Lightning.
 The demons wish to get their hands on a powerful haunted sword, which will free them, and allow them to unleash their brothers and destroy the world.
 While Hellboy is sent into an alternate dimension, facing Yokai on the way, his B.P.R.D. teammates, Abe Sapien and Liz Sherman, try to stop one of the Dragons on the first wave of the coming chaos.

 Blood and Iron

 Hellboy: Blood and Iron (2007) deals with Professor Trevor Bruttenholm's experience with a vampiress (the blood countess) in 1934 and the present day.
 Hellboy also faces off against Hecate.

-Short film
+Short films

+Iron Shoes

-The DVD for Hellboy: Blood and Iron also includes a bonus short called Hellboy: Iron Shoes.
+This short film was included as a bonus feature on the DVD for Hellboy: Blood and Iron.

+The Dark Below

+This short film was released in 2010 on various streaming services, with Hellboy voiced by Zebulon Pike.

 Comics

 As with the DC animated universe's spin-off comic books, Dark Horse released three volumes under the Hellboy Animated range.
 These continued the adventures of the animated characters.